 The provision of fish pedicures has been banned in parts of Canada and America and because of concerns over infection and communicable diseases.
 CEFAS has reported that, while few infections have been found to be reliably attributable to this cause, they are concerned that the fish and / or the water in which they are transported from Asia, could harbour diseases, which could be passed on to humans.
 Those who have existing medical conditions, particularly diabetes, may have lowered resistance to infection and should be discouraged from having a fish pedicure.
 Those who do choose to partake should have a thorough foot examination prior to treatment, to make sure there are no cuts, grazes or existing skin conditions that could allow the spread infection either from or to the individual.

 Is there any evidence of disease in the fish that perform the pedicure?

 In 2011, CEFAS published research in the American medical journal Emerging Infectious Diseases warning of infection risk.
-They noted that the fish may host a range of organisms and diseases, some of which can cause a penetrating infection of the flesh of humans who are exposed to them.
+They noted that the fish may host a range of organisms and diseases.
+Some of these may cause a penetrating infection of the flesh of humans who are exposed to them.
 Many of these exotic strains of bugs are also resistant to antibiotics normally used to treat humans.
-The increased scrutiny of the fish spa phenomenon came after several thousand fish imported from Indonesia into Britain were found to have a disease that caused them to bleed from the gills, abdomen and mouth and subsequently to die.
+The increased scrutiny of the fish spa phenomenon came after several thousand fish were imported into Britain.
+The fish from Indonesia were found to have a disease that caused them to bleed from the gills, abdomen and mouth and subsequently to die.

 How are the pedicure fish treated?